Sefaria/Sefaria-Export/README.md

 Sefaria-Export
 ============

-Structured Jewish texts and metadata with free publich licenses, exported from Sefaria's database.
+Structured Jewish texts and metadata with free public licenses, exported from Sefaria's database.

 This repo contains texts, bibliographical information and lists of intertextual connections created by [Sefaria](http://www.sefaria.org).